kuco23/integer-pairing/README.md

 bundle.unpair(1061264631713144962268472871675)
 # (-8, -7, -6, -5, -4, -3, -2, -1, 0, 1, 2, 3, 4, 5, 6, 7)
 ```
-The downside here is that `bundle.pair` is not surjective, so not every number can be unpaired.
+The downside is that `bundle.pair` is not surjective, so not every number can be unpaired.
-Calling unpair on those will produce an exception
+Thus calling unpair on an invalid number will produce an exception
 ```python
 bundle.unpair(0)